Your treatment is complete, and your doctor determines you’re well enough to leave the hospital. Here’s what comes next.

 Your nurse can assist with questions about our pharmacy services, and a pharmacist is always available if you have questions about your medications.

-Discharge prescriptions are generally filled at the pavilion pharmacy located near the main hospital entrance.
+Discharge prescriptions are generally filled at the pavilion pharmacy near the main hospital entrance.
 Other pharmacies are located at the Cypress Building, Lawrence J. Ellison Ambulatory Care Center, Cancer Center and the Davis primary care office.
 Learn more about our pharmacy services.

 Contact us at 916-703-6100 (3-6100 from a hospital phone).

-The UC Davis Inpatient Hospice program provides short-term inpatient care to patients who are in need of pain control and other end-of-life symptom management that cannot be provided in a lower level of care.
-Inpatient hospice care is provided by a physician-directed team of nurses, social workers, chaplains, home health aides and other staff who are sensitive to the unique needs of those at the end of their life and their families.
+The UC Davis Inpatient Hospice program provides short-term inpatient care.
+This is for patients who need pain control and other end-of-life symptom management that cannot be provided in a lower level of care.
+A physician directs a team of nurses, social workers, chaplains, home health aides and other staff.
+This team is sensitive to the needs of those at the end of their life and their families.
 For information, call 916-734-2458 (4-2458 from a hospital phone).

-Patients who have established outpatient care with any UC Davis Health physician can use MyUCDavisHealth (formerly MyChart®).
-This is a free website portal and downloadable app that allows you to communicate with your care team, request appointments or refills, access medical records, view and pay bills, and more.
+Patients who have established outpatient care with any UC Davis physician can use the free MyUCDavisHealth app and web portal to request appointments and more.